Nikeshh-Learnings/Ruby/README.md

 ### 14. begin_rescue_ensure.rb
 This script provides a detailed look at error handling in Ruby using `begin`, `rescue`, and `ensure` blocks.
 It demonstrates how to catch and handle exceptions, ensure that certain code always runs, and manage

+### 15. objects.rb
+This script introduces the concept of objects in Ruby.
+It explains how to create and use objects, covering the basics of classes, instance variables, and methods.
+The script also demonstrates how to instantiate objects and interact with their properties and behaviors.

 ## Getting Started

 To run these scripts, you'll need to have Ruby installed on your machine.
 If you haven't installed Ruby yet, you can download it from [ruby-lang.org](https://www.ruby-lang.org/en/downloads/).